 The Law of Mass Action is thus essentially the statement that the equilibrium composition of a reaction mixture can vary according to the quantities of components that are present.
 This of course is just what Berthollet observed in his Egyptian salt ponds, but we now understand it to be a consequence of the dynamic nature of chemical equilibrium.

 Clearly, if we observe some change taking place— a change in color, the release of gas bubbles, the appearance of a precipitate, or the release of heat, we know the reaction is not yet at equilibrium.

 But the absence of any apparent change does not by itself establish that the reaction is at equilibrium.
 The equilibrium state is one in which not only no change in composition take place, but also one in which no energetic tendency for further change is present.
 Unfortunately, "tendency" is not a property that is directly observable!
 Consider, for example, the reaction representing the synthesis of water from its elements:

-by contrast is only moderately favored thermodynamically (and is thus incomplete), but its kinetics are both unspectacular and reasonably facile.
+is only moderately favored thermodynamically (and is thus incomplete), but its kinetics are unspectacular.

 There are several ways of determining if a given reaction system is in equilibrium.

 All of these assume that 1) the change in composition is accompanied by a change in some observable property (color, pressure, volume, etc.), and 2) the reaction is not so slow as to exhaust one's patience.